canonical/certification-docs/Policy_Guide.rst

     own, using their own lab and engineering resources with Canonical providing review, guidance and acceptance.

+Small IHV Programme
+    A program aimed at smaller manufactuers who seek Certification but do not have catalogs large enough to benefit from the full SOA.

 SUT
     System Under Test, the system that is being proposed for Certification